-As I write this page, the project featured here began about 3 weeks ago.
-Between getting the flu over the Holiday Season and attending dinner parties and so on, I'm finally getting back to the milk cans.
+As I write this page for the antique milk can part 2, the project featured here began about three weeks ago.
+Between getting some wintertime virus over the Holiday Season and attending dinner parties and so on, I'm finally getting back to the milk cans.

 If you haven't seen the beginning of this project you can find it here.

 Today, I spent about 4 hours on the main Sunflower.
 I'm counting the time spent choosing the colors and photographing the work in progress.

 The first row of petals, next to the flower center was basecoated with a mix of Bright Yellow + Buttermilk.
 Bright Yellow is very transparent so by mixing it with a bit of Buttermilk it gave me the brightness I wanted but the opacity I needed.
 I did 2 coats.

 The second row of petals was basecoated in Mustard Seed.
 I did 2 coats.

 I wanted to give the leaves some shape so I dry brushed them first with Hauser Medium Green, followed by Hauser Light Green and then some Limeade.
 I like to use a 1/2" Domed Round with stiff bristles.
 To define the leaves, I loosely outlined them with Hauser Medium Green and I added the center veins with the same color.